iamireku/new/README.md

 # Betweena: Secure Escrow for Social Commerce & Freelancers

 Welcome to the Betweena project repository.
-This document provides instructions for setting up and running the project locally, as well as deploying it to Firebase.
+This document provides instructions for setting up and running the project locally, as well as deploying it to Vercel.

 For a comprehensive overview of the project's features, user flows, and technical requirements, please see the **[Project Brief & Requirements](./PROJECT_BRIEF.md)**.